browserslist/browserslist/README.md

 }
 ```

-If list is missing, Browserslist will look for a config file.
+If a list is missing, Browserslist will look for a config file.
-You can provide a `path` option (that can be a file) to find config file
+You can provide a `path` option (that can be a file) to find the config file
 relatively to it.

 Queries can be a string `"> 5%, last 1 version"`